-(Access, Management and Licensing of Railway Undertakings) Regulations 2016.
-At the time of consulting on this draft Network Statement, the UK is in the transition period following its departure from the European Union.
-It is expected that further changes to this section of the Network Statement will be made later in 2020 to reflect changes to arrangements.
+(Access, Management and Licensing of Railway Undertakings) Regulations 2016 (as amended).
+At the time of writing, this Network Statement, the UK is in the transition period following its departure from the European Union.
+It is expected that further changes to this section of the Network Statement will be made in 2021 to reflect changes to arrangements.

-The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (as amended by The Railways (Access, Management and Licensing of Railway Undertakings) (Amendment) Regulations 2019) (the Access, Management and Licensing Regulations) implement Directive 2012/34 establishing a single European railway area (known as the recast of the first railway package) and Directive 2016/2370 (amending Directive 2012/34, and known as the fourth railway package).
-The 2019 Regulations are stated to apply in Great Britain until 31 December 2020, after which time most of the changes made will cease to have effect.
-Directive 2012/34/EU reviewed the Network Statement requisites in its Article 27:
+The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (as amended) implement Directive 2012/34 establishing a single European railway area (known as the recast of the first railway package) and Directive 2016/2370 (amending Directive 2012/34, and known as the fourth railway package).
+The 2019 regulations are stated to apply in Great Britain until 31 December 2020, after which time most of the changes made will cease to have effect.
+Directive 2012/34/EU sets out the requirements in relation to the Network Statement in its Article 27: